Key Stage 3

-The curriculum that your child will follow in Years 7 & 8 is one that is designed to provide a firm base for continued success at GCSE and beyond.
+The curriculum that your child will follow in Key Stage 3 is one that is designed to provide a firm base for continued success at GCSE and beyond.
 It is also a curriculum that recognises that not every child is the same.
 Our key stage 3 curriculum bridges the gap between primary and secondary school through a focus on developing core skills plus wider knowledge and understanding.
-We follow the National Curriculum for KS3.
+All subjects follow the National Curriculum at KS3.

 In Maths, students are taught in mixed ability groups, with extra provision for the highest and lowest attainers.